prompt-toolkit/pymux/README.rst

 What if it crashes?
 -------------------

-If for some reason pymux crashes, it will attempt to write a stack trace to ``/tmp/pymux.crash``.
+If for some reason pymux crashes, it will attempt to write a stack trace to a file with a name like ``/tmp/pymux.crash-*``.
 It is possible that the user interface freezes.
 Please create a GitHub issue with this stack trace.

 Special thanks